Magnetic Resonance Imaging (MRI)

 EX2 5DW

-Mobile MRI Vans located in the Child & Women’s Health Car Park.
+Mobile MRI vans located in the Centre for Women’s Health car park.
 Your letter will specify if this is the case with details on how to get there.
 If you have mobility issues and are booked here please let us know.

 Exeter Nightingale CDC